 Credit Score Updates

 It'd be nice if credit scores were recalculated the minute a final payment clears.
 In truth, the card companies usually report to the three major credit bureaus once a month.
 Therefore, it may take up to 30 days for any actual improvement to show.
 You're still not in the clear since these reports aren't guaranteed to be perfect.
 It's up to you to check each bureau for updates and let them know about any mistakes.
+If you see a mistake, you have the right to dispute the error in writing.
+The credit reporting company is required to investigate the claim and remove the item if it is, indeed, an error.

 Credit Score Improvement